Nature711/nature711.github.io/content/Efforts/HoYoverse Project/Resource Utilization System -- Interview Talking Points.md

 > - **Eliminates Redundancy:** A single recording rule replaces multiple identical slow queries across different dashboards and alerts.

 ---
+## Impact Story

+### EC2 Cost saving

+During internal validation, we found a cluster with **12 t3.large instances** running at **<3% CPU for 14 days**.
+Each t3.large costs around ~$70/month, so consolidating or downsizing could save roughly **$800–900/month** on just that cluster.

+### Workflow example

+Once the system flagged a set of underutilized RDS read replicas, our team reached out to the BU.
+They confirmed those replicas were remnants of performance testing and were safe to remove.
+After removal, the BU reduced their monthly RDS bill by roughly **$300–400**.

+---
 ## Follow-up Q&A

 - **Q:** How would you scale to more AWS accounts?